fenrir-github/syncthing/README.md

 1-Create folder for data persistence:

  - syncthing folder: `/path/to/syncthing/`
- - configuration will be in `/path/to/syncthing/.local`
- - data will be in `/path/to/syncthing/`
+Configuration will be in `/path/to/syncthing/.local` Data will be in `/path/to/syncthing/`

 2-Start container: `docker run --name syncthing -d --restart always -p 8384:8384 -p 22000:22000 -v /path/to/syncthing:/syncthing fenrir/syncthing`